modtronix-com/esp32MX-E/examples/arduino/README.md

 In addition, we also used VS Code, with the Microsoft Arduino Plugin.

 ## Usage
-In the Tools menu of the IDE, select the "ESP32 Pico Kit" board.
+In the Tools menu of the Arduino IDE, select the "ESP32 Pico Kit" board.
 We might add the "esp32MX-E" board to future versions of Arduino ESP32, but currently it is not required.

 ## Additional Modifications
 The followig can be done to have the esp32MX-E listed as an available board in the Tools menu of the IDE, but it is NOT required.
 As mentioned above, using the "ESP32 Pico Kit" board works fine.